LeelaChessZero/lc0/README.md

 2. Install python3: `brew install python3`
 3. Install meson: `brew install meson`
 4. Install ninja: `brew install ninja`
-5. (For Mac OS 10.15 Catalina, or if the other step 5 fails)

-    Install developer tools: ``xcode-select --install``
-    When using Mojave install SDK headers: `installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /` (if this doesn't work, use `sudo installer` instead of just `installer`.)
+5. (For Mac OS 10.14 Mojave, or if the other step 5 fails) Install developer tools: ``xcode-select --install`` When using Mojave install SDK headers: `installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /` (if this doesn't work, use `sudo installer` instead of just `installer`.)